DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Alignment Between Human and Model Rewards

 \section{Alignment Between Human and Model Rewards}

-To reduce the cost of API-based evaluation during RL training and DriveLM-Hard benchmarking, we use \textbf{Qwen2.5-72B-Instruct} as the default reward model.
+To reduce the cost of API-based evaluation, we use \textbf{Qwen2.5-72B-Instruct} as the default reward model.
 To assess the validity of using open-source LLMs for reward estimation, we conduct a correlation analysis between model scores and human judgments.

 We design an online annotation platform for human evaluation and randomly select 300 samples from the evaluation set.
 Each sample is independently rated by three annotators.
 To ensure consistency, all annotators follow the same rubric used by our reward models, including task-specific criteria such as correctness, reasoning, and action relevance (see Appendix~\ref{Experiment_Prompt}).
 The average of the three scores is treated as the human gold score.